vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-events.en.md

 The `emit(event, [data])` method of a block instance is used for generating BEM events.

-DOM events occur when a user interacts with a block controls.
+DOM events occur when a user interacts with a block's controls.
 BEM events can be created as part of their processing by the block.
 This allows a level of abstraction over DOM events.
 BEM events are generated as a reaction to DOM events, but subject to certain conditions, such as whether a modifier is present or has a specific value.

 For example, a click on the `submit` button (the `click` DOM event) will generate the `click` **BEM event** only if the block doesn't have the `disabled` modifier set: